The article “Ruby Garbage Collection: Still Not Ready for Production” has been making the rounds.

 @fantasticfears I think rubinius is awesome but have not had any luck running Discourse on it.

-Paul Kmiec almost 10 years ago
+Paul Kmiec over 10 years ago

-Julien Palmas almost 10 years ago
+Julien Palmas over 10 years ago

 Julien Palmas